 Having joined the UPI bandwagon in collaboration with banks, the digital payments sector has been able to boost its services and reach to customers accordingly.

 UPI AND FINTECH

 - India is expected to adopt much better internet coverage as well as connectivity to increase the trust on digital payments.
-Lost network in the middle of a transaction/withdrawal is an active issue and leads to delay in some areas of the country.
+A lost network in the middle of a transaction/withdrawal is an active issue and leads to delays in some areas of the country.

 - Need for Cap on cash transactions and instead availability of a quick and easy-to-use mobile app on all mobile phones.

-- More awareness on the benefits of having bank account.
+- More awareness of the benefits of having a bank account.
 The awareness of extracting benefits from bank accounts can lead to more bank accounts and hence, more digital transactions.

 - Need for bringing public transport and services under the ambit of cashless transactions.